 No person, being the owner of land or improved premises, shall permit upon such land or improved premises or any sidewalk abutting such land any unregulated growth of grass, weed or other vegetation to grow in excess of eight inches high.

-No person, being the owner of land or improved premises, shall permit grasses, weeds or other vegetation to grow upon such land or improved premises or any sidewalk so as to create a nuisance detrimental to adjoining the property or to the health or safety of other persons.
+No person, being the owner of land or improved premises, shall permit grasses, weeds or other vegetation to grow upon such land or improved premises or any sidewalk so as to create a nuisance detrimental to adjoining property or to the health or safety of other persons.

 For purposes of this section, "weeds" and "vegetation" do not include ornamental shrubs, trees, grasses, and field crops.